uhasker/getting-things-done-in-next-js/src/chapter9/07-flexbox.md

 ### Grow

-You can use `grow` to tell a flex item to fill all available space:
+You can use the `grow` utility to tell a flex item to fill all of the available space:

 ```jsx
 export default function Home() {